kleopatra999/productive/README.md

   1. `|>` can also become very ugly fast when there are many steps and/or many branching conditions.
 While it is not as hard to reason about as the `case` implementation, it can still become unruly.
-Additionally, it can be hard to develop a pattern for dealing with reusing steps in other procedures.
+Additionally, it can be hard to develop a pattern for dealing with reusing steps in other pipelines.

 ### Terminology

-Before we implement this use case as a _productive_ procedure, let's clarify some terminology.
+Before we implement this use case as a _productive_ pipeline, let's clarify some terminology.

-  1. A **product** is the data structure that accumulates a procedures state.
-A product is passed into and returned from every step in a procedure.
-As the name infers, a product is the ultimate thing we are building in the procedure.
+  1. A **product** is the data structure that accumulates a pipelines state.
+A product is passed into and returned from every step in a pipeline.
+As the name infers, a product is the ultimate thing we are building in the pipeline.
 The product of a [plug](https://github.com/elixir-lang/plug) is the connection.
 While not a requirement, it is recommended to implement the product as a struct.

-  1. A **procedure** is the enumerated steps necessary to complete a task.
+  1. A **pipeline** is the enumerated steps necessary to complete a task.

   1. A **step** is a single unit of work.
 The step defines one or functions to determine the state of the product and is how branching is accomplished.
 A step also defines one or more functions to perform work based on the determined